 of the Holy Land garden on the UIW campus.

 The University of the Incarnate Word is a Catholic school.
 The church founded by Jesus Christ has many expressions in Roman Catholicism, Orthodox traditions, and Protestantism.
-Learn of Christianity and its holidays http://www.religionfacts.com/christianity
+Learn of Christianity and its holidays at http://www.religionfacts.com/christianity

 A Sukkoth Booth remembering the Jewish festival at UIW